 It is formally known as ‘Madame A. Meilland’ created by Francis Meilland in France in 1935.
 It was said that the breeder sent budwood of this variety to growers in different countries so that the plant could survive the war.

 A top-rated rose variety, Sunsprite produces clusters of deep yellow ruffled flowers.
-They bloom from June to September and the plant makes a good addition to a color-popping garden.
+These yellow roses bloom from June to September and the plant makes a good addition to a color-popping garden.

-The short stems though, make them inferior as cut flowers.
+The short stems on these yellow roses, though, unfortunately make them inferior as cut flowers.
 But this is a relatively disease-resistant variety growing as a bushy shrub with light green, glossy leaves.
 Reimer Kordes developed this rose in 1973 and otherwise called it ‘Friesia’ after the breeder’s native origin.

 Lady of Shalott Rose

-The loosely arranged, light orange petals with contrasting golden-yellow underside is the notable characteristic of this rose variety as well as its nice, warm spiced tea fragrance.
+The loosely arranged, light orange petals with contrasting golden-yellow underside is the notable characteristic of these varieties of yellow roses, as well as its nice, warm spiced tea fragrance.

 (1) Goor, A. “The history of the rose in the Holy Land throughout the ages.”
 Massada and Am Hassefer.
 Pp. 135.

 (2) Mother.
 “Flowers and their meanings”.
 Lotus Press.
 1992.
 Pp. 309.